diarimandimby/Faster-Projected-GAN/README.md

 Few-Shot Image Generation](https://arxiv.org/abs/2403.08778v1).

 ## Results
-Results on AnimalFace-cat (160 images) provided by the authors of FastGAN that you can obtained [here](https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view)).
+Results on the AnimalFace-cat dataset (160 images) provided by the authors of FastGAN :

 <div align='center'>
  <img alt="Results in AnimalFace-cat of 160 data" width=450 src="outputs.gif">
 </div>

 ## Introduction
-A deep learning model for few-shot image generation that trains quickly and yields high-quality results with limited data.
+A deep learning model designed for few-shot image generation.
+It trains rapidly and yields high-quality images, even with a limited dataset (e.g., fewer than 100 samples).

 ## Installation
 1. Clone repo